astropy/astropy/docs/stats/lombscargle.rst

 Basic Usage
 ===========
-The main interface to the Lomb-Scargle periodogram is via the :class:`~astropy.stats.LombScargle` class.
+The Lomb-Scargle periodogram is designed to detect periodic signals in unevenly-spaced observations.
 For example, consider the following data:

 >>> import numpy as np
 >>> rand = np.random.RandomState(42)